4. The practical application of oneness, 4:1-6:9

 autoV edwken (didwmi) aor. "it was he who gave / Christ himself gave" - he gave.
 The autoV, "he / Christ", is emphatic by position.
 "Gave" in the sense of "gifted."

-touV "some to be [apostles] / the [apostles]" - The article may taken as definite, as NIV11, or a substantive, taken with the noun as a predicate, "he gave some to be apostles", as NIV.
+touV "some to be [apostles] / the [apostles]" - apostles [and the prophets].
+The article may be taken as definite, as NIV11, or a substantive, taken with the noun as a predicate, "he gave some to be apostles", as NIV.

 The purpose of the Word ministries, v12-13: Ministries of the Word prepare and train God's people for service within the church, and in so doing, strengthen the fellowship, such that the individual members are shaped into the image of Christ.

-ton katartismon (oV) "[to] prepare / equip" - [for] the perfecting, equipping, qualifying...
-"For the equipment of the saints", twn aJgiwn, "of the saints" (objective genitive, Hoehner??), here probably in a more general sense, "to equip God's people", rather than "the saints", meaning Jewish believers.
+ton katartismon (oV) "[to] prepare / equip" - [toward] the perfecting, equipping, qualifying [of the saints] "For the equipment of the saints", twn aJgiwn, "of the saints" (objective genitive, Hoehner??), here probably in a more general sense, "to equip God's people", rather than "the saints", meaning Jewish believers.
 All ministries exercised in the church, contribute toward the wholeness of the group - the Christ-likeness of the group.
 When the church is working well, with members exercising their gifts, it is then that mutual ministry serves to release, encourage, build up, strengthen each individual member.
 Each intern adds to the fellowship and the upbuilding of the whole.
-In this way the church becomes Christ to the individual member.
+In this way, the church becomes Christ to the individual member.
 The church, as the "body of Christ", becomes Christ ministering to us, constantly shaping us into his image.

-diakoniaV (a) gen. "[works] of service" - The genitive is adjectival, limiting (by definition / epexegetic) works, works which are of the service kind.
+diakoniaV (a) gen. "[works] of service" - [to the work] of ministry.
+The genitive is adjectival, limiting (by definition / epexegetic) works, works which are of the service kind.

-tou swmatoV (a atoV) gen. "the body [of Christ may be built up]" - [building up] of the body [of Christ].
+tou swmatoV (a atoV) gen. "the body [of Christ may be built up]" - [to building up] of the body [of christ].
 The body obviously belongs to Christ, a possessive genitive, while the building-up concerns / is toward the body, an objective genitive; "building and strengthening the congregation, fitting those chosen to serve, for their task of serving and grooming still others for the work of bringing maturity to the congregation", Junkins.

-mecri + subj. "until" - Here serving as a conjunction followed by a subjunctive to form an indefinite temporal clause expressing the end purpose of the gift of ministries - the bestowal of ministries will continue until we attain to ....... .
+mecri + subj. "until" - This conjunction followed by a subjunctive forms an indefinite temporal clause, time up to, indicating the end purpose of the gift of ministries - the bestowal of ministries will continue until we attain to ....... .

-eiV - to.
-The preposition here expresses goal / purpose, rather than direction, such that each of the three phrases it introduces in this verse explains the goal of the equipping, v12, namely unity of faith / full knowledge, maturity and fullness.
+eiV "-" - to, into.
+The preposition here expresses goal / purpose, rather than direction, or arrival at, such that each of the three phrases it introduces in this verse explains the goal of the equipping, v12, namely unity of faith / full knowledge, maturity and fullness.

 thn enothta (hV htoV) "unity" - the unity.
 First, the quipping to build up the body of Christ has as its purpose the preservation / creation of a unity of theological truth.
 Faith and knowledge are being used here as synonyms.

-thV epignwsewV (iV ewV) "in the knowledge" - Genitive, standing in apposition to "faith".
+thV epignwsewV (iV ewV) "in the knowledge" - [and] the knowledge.
+Genitive, standing in apposition to "faith".

-tou uiJou tou qeou gen. "of the Son of God" - The genitive "of God" is adjectival, possessive / relational, but the genitive "of the Son" is less clear, although most opt for an objective genitive such that the object of the knowledge is the Son of God.
+tou uiJou (oV) gen. "of the Son" - of the son [of god].
+The genitive "of God" is adjectival, possessive / relational, but the genitive "of the Son" is less clear, although most opt for an objective genitive such that the object of the knowledge is the Son of God.
 It is also possible to classify the genative as adjectival, epexegetic, limiting the knowledge by defining its central content.

-andra teleion "become mature" - complete/perfect/mature man.
+teleion adj. "become mature" - [to, into] a complete / perfect / mature [man].
 Second, the equipping to build up the body of Christ has its purpose mature manhood.
 "In understanding be a full-grown adult."

-eiV + acc. "attaining to" - to.
-Expressing goal; see above.
+eiV + acc. "attaining to" - to, into.
+Again expressing goal; see above.

 The ministry of the Word of God, in all its diversity, produces maturity in the believer, v14-15.
 It helps us stand firm in our faith against the constant tide of popular thought.
 It shapes us into the image of Christ.